Corruption in Switzerland: Banking

-In 2018, the Tax Justice Network ranked Switzerland's banking sector as the "most corrupt" in the world due to a large offshore banking industry and very strict secrecy laws.
+In 2018, the advocacy group Tax Justice Network ranked Switzerland's banking sector as the "most corrupt" in the world due to a large offshore banking industry and very strict secrecy laws.
 These laws allow money laundering and hiding illegally obtained wealth.
 The Tax Justice Network's ranking attempts to measure how much assistance the country's legal systems provide to money laundering, and to protecting corruptly obtained wealth.
-However, Berlin-based Transparency International ranked Switzerland as the world's 7th least corrupt country in 2021.
-However, Transparency International is a German voluntary association with its founders themselves having strong ties to the Swiss banking sector.

 The enabling industry refers to lawyers, fiduciaries, notaries, and real estate agents who are helping the criminals invest or hide their ill-gotten monies.
-Their activity is not covered by the Swiss Anti-Money Laundering Act for as long as they are only advising clients to place money in a particular financial institution or country.
+Their activity is not covered by the Swiss Anti-Money Laundering Act as long as they are only advising clients to place money in a particular financial institution or country.

 Sports

 Switzerland is at the center of sports corruption because many international sports organizations are headquartered there.
 For example, international sporting organisations (ISO's) can have the legal status of an international Non Governmental Organisation.
 Encouraged by the resulting range of legal and fiscal privileges, some 53 international sports organisations have their head office in Switzerland, with 46 of them in the Canton de Vaud alone.
 These include FIFA and the IOC.